Changes to business parking requirements

 Administration has established clear policies around the regulation of on-street parking and the use of paid parking in commercial areas as part of Calgary Parking Policies (Council Policy TP017).

-Work is underway to establish policies for residential on-street parking; this work is anticipated to be brought forth to Council on 2020 November 02.
+Work is underway to establish policies for residential on-street parking; this work is anticipated to be brought forth to Council on Q1 of 2021.
 In combination, these policies would provide the framework that would enable on-street parking to respond to changing parking demands that could be generated from developments that choose to not provide parking.

 Bicycle parking will be provided based on the current requirements, however a review of these requirements to support elimination of parking minimums will be considered as part of the next phase of amendments.